Blog Layout

 The History of Your Favorite Wedding Traditions

-weddingdressny • Oct 16, 2019
+weddingdressny • October 16, 2019

 We’ve all heard of the popular tradition that the bride must have something old, something new, something borrowed, and something blue on her wedding day.
 But have you ever stopped to think about how this all got started?
 These little couplets originated out of English tradition.
 Something old was intended to help ward off something evil.
 Something new represents the new chapter that the bride and groom intend to embark upon after their wedding day.
 Something borrowed signifies the good luck coming from the good fortune of whoever borrowed the item to the bride.
 And last but not least, something blue was intended to represent love, purity, and fidelity which are the three qualities of a healthy and strong marriage.